-What, if any are the disadvantages of this type of company structure?
+What, if any, are the disadvantages of this type of company structure?

 LLP structure

-LLPs are formed by at least two designated partners who share duties and responsibilities for running the company.
 The particulars of the partnership, including each member’s financial contribution, their share of profits and any guarantees members agree to pay if the LLP can’t cover its debts etc., will usually be set out in a formal partnership contract.

-Once the LLP is incorporated at Companies House it becomes a legal entity and offers members limited liability.
-In other words, the personal assets of members are largely protected from any liability that arises from the business itself.
+In other words, members’ personal assets are largely protected from any liability that arises from the business itself.
 In an LLP, members’ earnings are treated as personal income.

 Partners’ responsibilities

-In contrast to common partnerships, where members are responsible for all the bills, all the legal and financial obligations in LLPs rest mainly with the company itself.
 The members or partners jointly own and run the enterprise and are responsible for fulfilling the statutory reporting duties to Companies House and filing annual returns with HMRC.
-In practice, these duties may be shared equally by the LLP partners.

 The appeal of an LLP

-LLPs will appeal to partners who want their individual earning to be defined and not added to a single company pot to be distributed by dividend.
-It will appeal to contractors, entrepreneurs and other professionals, such as designers, solicitors, accountants etc., who want to enjoy the benefits of a limited company and the flexibility of an unincorporated partnership.
+This business structure will appeal to entrepreneurs and other professionals, such as designers, solicitors, accountants, etc., who want to enjoy the benefits of a limited company and the flexibility of an unincorporated partnership.

 Some benefits of an LLP